00vchannel/Blender-Modifier-Copy-Paste-Addon/README.md

 #### Removing Specific Modifiers
 - **Select** the object(s) from which you want to remove modifiers.
-- In the **"Modifier Copy Paste"** tab in the sidebar, navigate to the modifier list.
+- In the **"Modifier0w0"** tab in the sidebar, navigate to the modifier list.
 - Check the box next to each modifier you wish to remove.
 - Click **"Remove Selected Modifiers"** to delete the chosen modifiers from all selected objects.
 - **Note:** Removal is generally permanent.
 The add-on may display a warning prompt to prevent accidental deletion, so double-check your selections before confirming.